Clustered Graph Matching for Label Recovery and Graph Classification: The good and the bad of coarse matching

+holds for all {$\xi\in\{2,3,\cdots,n\}$} and all $P$ such that $P(P^*)^T\in \Pi_{n,\xi}$ (where $\Pi_{n,\xi}$ is the set of permutations shuffling exactly {$\xi$} labels), then \end{prop} The proof of this proposition combines McDiarmid's inequality with a standard union over such $P$ and $\xi$; see Appendix \ref{app:addcomp} for the derivation).
 Note that this union bound combined with McDiarmid or similar concentration bounds is a standard argument in the literature, appearing in multiple other graph matching works (see, for example, \cite{lyz2016relax,sussman2018matched,lyzinski2020matchability} among others).
+Lastly, as an example of the feasibility of Eq. \ref{eq:growth}, note that if the background graphs $B^{(i)}\sim$ER$(n,q_i)$, then under mild assumptions $-\mathbb{E}_B(f(P)-f(P^*))=\Theta(m \xi n)\in \omega (m \xi\sqrt{n\log n})$, and Eq. \ref{eq:growth} holds.